Kenya N. Wiley

 Founder and Policy Counsel

-Kenya Wiley is an attorney, policy advocate and writer â€” working at the intersection of fashion, technology and social justice.
+Kenya Wiley is a policy counsel, professor and writer â€” working at the intersection of fashion, technology and social justice.

 As Founder and Policy Counsel, Kenya has led the strategic development and implementation of FIAâ€™s programs and initiatives covering public policy, social justice, and diversity, equity, and inclusion for fashion, technology and retail.
 Under Kenyaâ€™s leadership, FIA has secured partnerships with Fortune 500 companies, orchestrated advocacy and educational events with government and industry, and submitted regulatory filings to U.S. federal agencies on privacy, data security, diversity and inclusion, IoT and immigration.